dabergotzDesign/ghibliapi/README.md

+OLD VERSION!!
+LATEST VERSION OF THIS SITE TO FIND HERE https://github.com/dabergotzDesign/Ghibli-API-dabergotzDesign

 This site contains material from the Studio Ghibli API and all rights deserves by Studio Ghibli & Hayao Miyazaki and was created to get in touch with APIs.